-Our goal is to maintain the highest quality care for those in need of emergency medical services in the county.
-Through our exceptionally coordinated network of public and private first responders, paramedics, EMT's, nurses, doctors and other emergency professionals, who work together with a strong commitment to excellence in all aspects of patient care, we will continue to achieve this goal.
+Our goal is to provide the highest quality care for those in need of emergency medical services in the county.
+Through our exceptionally coordinated network of public and private first responders, paramedics, EMTs, nurses, physicians, and other emergency professionals who work together with a strong commitment to excellence in all aspects of patient care, we will continue to achieve, and exceed, this goal.

-In 2016, we are welcoming Dr. Daniel Shepherd as our new EMS Medical Director.
-Dr. Salvucci has scaled back his time in Ventura County, but will continue as our Assistant EMS Medical Director, providing oversight on various projects and helping to mentor Dr. Shepherd.
-We are confident that 2016 will bring many challenges and opportunities to grow.
+We are confident that 2017 will bring many challenges and opportunities to grow.
 With the collaboration of our partners, we look forward to another year of providing the best care, anywhere.

-Steve Carroll, Paramedic
+Steve Carroll, Paramedic EMS Administrator

-EMS Administrator